Your morning

 What’s happening today?

-• United States and China retail sales data (September)
+• Spain retail sales data (October)

-• United States and China industrial production data (September)
+• United States mortgage data (weekly)

-• China GDP data (Q3 2024)
+• United States GDP data (Q3 2024)

 Lookahead to tomorrow

-• UK retail sales data (September)
+• Japan, South Korea retail sales data (October)

 The Mighty Finale